sourcegraph/scip/docs/CLI.md

 ### File Specification

-The validation files for `scip test` are loosely based on [sublime text's](https://www.sublimetext.com/docs/syntax.html#testing) syntax highlighting files.
+The validation files for `scip test` are loosely based on [Sublime Text's](https://www.sublimetext.com/docs/syntax.html#testing) syntax highlighting files.
 Symbol ranges are selected using `^`, `^^` and `// <-`.
-Symbol attributes can be specified as the first word: `definition`, `reference`, `diagnostic`, and all subsequent lines are interpreted based on the kind of symbol attribute you are writing a test for
+Symbol attributes can be specified as the first word: `definition`, `reference`, `diagnostic`, and all subsequent lines are interpreted based on the kind of symbol attribute you are writing a test for.

 Given the following example, the cli command `scip test` will exit with a non-zero exit code if the provided `index.scip` file does not contain a definition, at the specified range, with the specified symbol
 ```js